 - a.
-Agricultural processing is permitted as accessory to a principal on-site agriculture use. - 1.
-At least 51% of the products used for processing and/or preparation must be derived from onsite agriculture uses. - 2.
+Agricultural processing is permitted as accessory to a principal on-site agricultural activity.agriculture use. - 1.
+At least 51% of the products used for processing and/or preparation must be derived from onsite agriculture.uses. - 2.
 Agricultural processing is subject to Section 4.08.03. - b.
-Agricultural processing permitted as a principal use is subject to the following criteria. - 1.
-Standards and Restrictions for Agricultural Processing Uses, See Table 4.08.12-1.
+Agricultural processing is allowed permitted as a principal use, is subject to Special Exception review the following criteria.

+3.1.
+Standards and approval.
+Restrictions for Agricultural Processing Uses.
+See Table 4.08.12-1.

 Table 4.08.12-1.
-Standards

-Acreage No. of Employees Heavy Equip.
-(On-Site) Business Vehicles (On-Site)

-Less than 10 acres 3 maximum none 2 maximum

-10 but less than 50 acres 4 maximum 2 maximum 4 maximum 6 maximum

-50 acres or greater 10 maximum 5 maximum
+Standards Acreage No. of Employees Heavy Equip.
+(On-Site) Business Vehicles (On-Site) Less than 10 acres 3 maximum none 2 maximum 10 but less than 50 acres 4 maximum 2 maximum 4 maximum 50 acres or greater 10 maximum 5 maximum 6 maximum TABLE NOTES: